jsamr/detHOAXicate/README.md

 npm run init
 ```

-**Note:** As the script `npm run init` aims to install eslint globally, you might run into trouble if your don't have right access.
+**Note:** As the script `npm run init` aims to install babel-cli globally, you might run into trouble if your don't have right access.
 Try `sudo npm run init` instead if errors pop up.

 <a name='running'></a>